-The pharmacy is run by specialist mental health pharmacists who are providing medical information to staff and to all our patient and as a high level of customer service to inpatient and as outpatients.
+The pharmacy is run by specialist mental health pharmacists who are providing medical information to staff and to all our patients and as a high level of customer service to inpatients and as outpatients.

 We are able to arrange repeat prescriptions of medications, international delivery of medication, and couriers to deliver medication when needed.
 We pride ourselves on being able to maintain stock of all relevant psychotropic medications including specialist items, to ensure that the needs of the patient are always met.

 - Monday to Thursday 9.30 am to 7.30 pm